At Homeschool camp recently we were asked to reflect and talk about how we celebrate the liturgical year.

 I have been thinking on this a lot since then.

+I remembered the year I really began taking notice of the liturgical calendar.
 It was Advent and I was involved in a mothers group helping organise Children’s Masses in our church.
 Our children were all very small and attending school.

 In the bulletin each week was a prayer and a reflection for each week of Advent.
 With a little bit of resistance we began saying the prayers.
 I realised change needed to be implemented slowly.